Department of Art

-The School of Art qualifies students for artistic and scientific activities in the spectrum of fine arts and applied design.
+The Department of Art qualifies students for artistic and scientific activities in the spectrum of fine arts and applied design.

-The teaching areas of the School of Art are characterized by openness and understanding for each other.
-Students have free access to all teaching areas within the School of Art, and in some cases also to teaching areas in the School of Design.
+The teaching areas of the Department of Art are characterized by openness and understanding for each other.
+Students have free access to all teaching areas within the Department of Art, and in some cases also to teaching areas in the Department of Design.
 This open and variable concept, called the Offenbach Model, is unique in the world; it takes into account the forward-looking practice of constantly changing challenges and opportunities in art and design.

 In the course of study, emphasis is placed on experimental exploration, process-oriented development from idea to conceptual concretization to implementation, in which students' individual, social and intellectual competencies can grow.

 In the intersection of free and applied working methods, innovative possibilities can be explored and new fields staked out.